globalbioticinteractions/bionomia-attributions-builder/README.md

 where generated ```dist/``` directory includes:

- * dist/attributions-sample.tsv:  the first and last 10 lines uncompressed lines from attributions.tsv.gz
+ * attributions-sample.tsv:  the first and last 10 lines uncompressed lines from attributions.tsv.gz
  * [file].sha256 [file].md5 files contain sha256 and md5 hex-encoded hashes of related files
  * bionomia.zip the bionomia archive used to generated the attributions.